scrimba/community/DOCS.md

 # Edit recording

-Once you're fininshed recording, you can edit your timeline by clicking the scissor icon:
+Once you're fininshed recording, you can edit your timeline by clicking the scissor icon.
+Check [this video](https://www.youtube.com/watch?v=-2sSBJusQfc) if you want to watch a walkthrough of the feature:

 ![](https://github.com/scrimba/community/blob/master/img/brushup-button.png)